New local series to partner child care providers and employers

 First, child care providers create a profile, and it is sent out to employers.

-“What their mission is, their beliefs, their values, the types of children they serve, and we send the profile out to employers, and they have the option to swipe left or right,” Child Start Executive Director Tanya Bulluck said.
+“What their mission is, their beliefs, their values, the types of children they serve, and we send the profile out to employers, and they have the option to swipe left or right,” Tanya Bulluck, Child Start executive director, said.

-Then, employers with meet the providers they think a partnership could work out.
+Then, employers meet the providers they think a partnership could work out.

 “We let them engage more intimately just one-on-one with the group and ask questions and see if they truly are a fit,” Bulluck said.